almajd3713/le_epic_shortener/docs/backend.md

 2. `config.Load()` reads all env vars into a `Config` struct — no env access beyond this point.
 3. A `slog.Logger` is configured from `LOG_LEVEL` and `ENV` (text handler in dev, JSON in production).
 4. A `pgxpool` connection pool is created from `DATABASE_URL`.
+5. A Redis client is created from `REDIS_URL`.
-5. `RunMigrations` applies any unapplied `.sql` files embedded in the binary.
+6. `RunMigrations` applies any unapplied `.sql` files embedded in the binary.
-6. Dependencies flow down: `pool → repository → services → handlers`.
+7. Dependencies flow down: `pool → repository`, `redisClient → cacheService`, `repository + cacheService → services → handlers`.
-7. CORS is configured from `ALLOWED_ORIGINS` and applied as middleware.
+8. CORS is configured from `ALLOWED_ORIGINS` and applied as middleware.
-8. `SetupRoutes` registers all routes on the Gin engine.
+9. `SetupRoutes` registers all routes on the Gin engine.
-9. The server listens on `PORT`.
+10. The server listens on `PORT`.

 ## Request lifecycle